soscleaner/soscleaner/docs/commandline.rst

                           additional domain to obfuscate (optional). use a flag for each additional domain
     -f FILES, --file=FILES
-                          addtional files to be analyzed in addition to or in exception of sosreport
+                          additional files to be analyzed in addition to or in exception of sosreport
     -q, --quiet           disable output to STDOUT
     -k KEYWORD, --keyword=KEYWORD